The best gaming PCs in 2021 | CNN Underscored

 But enough about what’s inside the case, let’s talk performance.
 According to benchmarks, the Aegis RS wasn’t the fastest gaming desktop we tested, but in real-world use, it edged out the $3,799 Corsair One a200, and was powerful enough to deliver high-end performance for every demanding PC game we threw at it.

-When playing Call of Duty: Black Ops Cold War at 4K resolution and all of the graphics settings on ultra, the system averaged 95 frames per second (FPS).
-The higher the framerate the better when it comes to gaming, and we generally look for at least 60 FPS for smooth performance.
-And when we switched over to 1080p in the same game, that number went up to 137 FPS.
-For reference, the next closest system was the Corsair One a200, which averaged 93 FPS at 4K and 127 FPS at 1080p.
+When playing Call of Duty: Black Ops Cold War at 4K resolution with all the graphics settings on ultra, the system averaged 95 frames per second.
+The higher the framerate the better when it comes to gaming, and we generally look for at least 60 fps for smooth performance.
+And when we switched over to 1080p in the same game, that number went up to 137 fps.
+For reference, the next closest system was the Corsair One a200, which averaged 93 fps at 4K and 127 fps at 1080p.

 This dependable performance extended to everyday use.
-Opening the Edge browser with multiple tabs including one dedicated to YouTube videos, and working in Google Docs all at once didn’t cause a single slowdown.
+Opening the Edge browser with multiple tabs, including one dedicated to YouTube videos, and working in Google Docs all at once didn’t cause a single slowdown.

 MSI hasn’t installed any bloatware or anti-virus software you’ll have to deal with.
 It’s a clean Windows install, adding only a couple of apps you can use to manage the RGB lighting or see system stats.
 Controlling the RGB lights in the app is confusing and doesn’t offer many options outside of MSI’s custom presets.
 We stuck to using the button on the case to alter the case’s lighting.
 RGB lights don’t make you a better gamer, but when they look as slick as they do on the Aegis RS, you can’t help but feel like they do.
 We appreciate the light-handed approach, which is a somewhat rare attribute when it comes to PC manufacturers.

 The only downside to the MSI Aegis RS 11TE is that the case itself is big.
-You’ll need to find some extra space next to your desk, or hope you have a fairly large desktop if you want to keep it up off the ground.
+You’ll need to find some extra space next to your desk, or you’ll need a fairly large desktop if you want to keep it up off the ground.

-The MSI Aegis RS we tested is a heck of a deal that’s loaded with modern components and provides you plenty of room to grow or upgrade in the future.
+The MSI Aegis RS we tested is a heck of a deal that’s loaded with modern components and provides you plenty of room to grow and upgrade in the future.
 But you aren’t limited to the $2,499 model we tested.
 Aegis RS builds start at $1,599 for a PC equipped with an RTX 3060, and max out at $3,499 with an RTX 3080 Ti.

 Key specs